Bonidia/FeatureSelection-FSRV/README.md

 dataset.csv = file with features

+```
 This example will generate a csv file with the selected features.
-```

-**Note** Input samples for feature selection must be in csv format.
+**Note:** Input samples for feature selection must be in csv format.

 ## About